Meriem Wangari: Career

-Wangari won her first races while based in the United Kingdom.
+Wangarì won her first races while based in the United Kingdom.
 She won the Swansea Bay 10K in 2001, then took the women's title at the Windsor Half Marathon a week later.
 She returned to the Swansea race the following year and took a second straight victory.
 She had consecutive wins at both the Cardiff 10K and the Bristol Half Marathon in 2003 and 2004.
 A personal best run of 1:11:58 hours came at the Bath Half Marathon in March 2003 and she was narrowly beaten by a second by race winner Deborah Robinson.
 She won the Göteborgsvarvet in Sweden in May, returned to the UK to win the Stroud Half Marathon in October, then went on to reach the top of the podium at her second attempt at the 2004 Bath Half Marathon.
 Her fastest run of 2004 came at the Glasgow Half Marathon, where she completed the distance in 1:12:00 hours to take second place behind Beatrice Omwanza.

-Wangari moved to France for the 2005 season and completed extensively on the country's road race circuit that year.
+Wangarì moved to France for the 2005 season and completed extensively on the country's road race circuit that year.
 Among her outings were victories at the 20 kilomètres de Maroilles, Semi-Marathon d'Oloron Sainte Marie, La Rochelle Half Marathon, Alençon-Médavy 15K, and the Foulée Suresnoise 10K.
 Another win came at the Boulogne-Billancourt Half Marathon in what was then a course record time of 1:12:00 hours.
 She improved her personal best time to 1:11:54 hours at that year's Reims à Toutes Jambes half marathon.

 The highlight of her 2006 season was a win at the Lille Half Marathon in a personal best of 1:11:36 hours.
 She retained her titles at the Maroilles 20K and Oloron Sainte Marie races and also ran a 10K personal best of 32:47 minutes at the Istanbul 10K, finishing second to Elvan Abeylegesse.
 Her 15K time also fell that year, as she took the women's race at the Corrida Festas da Cidade do Porto in a time of 48:51 minutes.
 Her 2007 began she won a third straight win in Maroilles.
 She knocked a second off her best at the Lille Half Marathon, recording 1:10:27 hours and being beaten by Mary Keitany.
 In September she won the Le Lion Half Marathon and the Paris-Versailles Race within the space of a week.
 The following month she won the 20 Kilomètres de Paris and came third at the Istanbul 15K.